huggingface/datasets/datasets/coached_conv_pref/README.md

 Annotation types fall into four categories:

-* `ENTITY_NAME`: These mark the names of relevant entities mentioned.
+* `ENTITY_NAME` (0): These mark the names of relevant entities mentioned.
-* `ENTITY_PREFERENCE`: These are defined as statements indicating that the dialog participant does or does not like the relevant entity in general, or that they do or do not like some aspect of the entity.
+* `ENTITY_PREFERENCE` (1): These are defined as statements indicating that the dialog participant does or does not like the relevant entity in general, or that they do or do not like some aspect of the entity.
 This may also be thought of the participant having some sentiment about what is being discussed.
-* `ENTITY_DESCRIPTION`: Neutral descriptions that describe an entity but do not convey an explicit liking or disliking.
+* `ENTITY_DESCRIPTION` (2): Neutral descriptions that describe an entity but do not convey an explicit liking or disliking.
-* `ENTITY_OTHER`: Other relevant statements about an entity that convey relevant information of how the participant relates to the entity but do not provide a sentiment.
+* `ENTITY_OTHER` (3): Other relevant statements about an entity that convey relevant information of how the participant relates to the entity but do not provide a sentiment.
 Most often, these relate to whether a participant has seen a particular movie, or knows a lot about a given entity.

 Entity types are marked as belonging to one of four categories:

-* `MOVIE_GENRE_OR_CATEGORY` for genres or general descriptions that capture a particular type or style of movie.
+* `MOVIE_GENRE_OR_CATEGORY` (0): For genres or general descriptions that capture a particular type or style of movie.
-* `MOVIE_OR_SERIES` for the full or partial name of a movie or series of movies.
+* `MOVIE_OR_SERIES` (1): For the full or partial name of a movie or series of movies.
-* `PERSON` for the full or partial name of an actual person.
+* `PERSON`(2): For the full or partial name of an actual person.
-* `SOMETHING_ELSE` for other important proper nouns, such as the names of characters or locations.
+* `SOMETHING_ELSE`(3):  For other important proper nouns, such as the names of characters or locations.

 ### Data Splits